 For more clarity on what is a crop, it should be apparent also that any crop, although already established as an economically important plant, may not always remain a crop.
 Any crop can become a weed.
 Corn is one of the major crops in the world, but when it grows unintentionally in a plot which is intended solely for a certain vegetable then it (the corn) becomes a weed.
 Trees provide shade and other benefits, but when they cause inhibitory effects on fruit crops in the orchard or on forage crops in the pasture then they become weeds.

 Some plants or trees can even become weeds within the same species.
 When plants are closely spaced, thinning or the removal of excess plants is usually the final resort.

-The concept of a weed is similar to that of nuisance.
+The concept of a weed is similar to that of a nuisance.
 When something becomes a nuisance, a person affected will likely cause its abatement (or removal).
-Similarly in crop production, clearing, weeding, and thinning are standard operations.
+Similarly, in crop production, clearing, weeding, and thinning are standard operations.